Newag 19WE: Operation

-On 15 June 2009, the consortium of Newag and ING Group was selected in a tender for the 15-year leasing of 4 electric multiple units for the Szybka Kolej Miejska in Warsaw.
+On 15 June 2009, the consortium of Newag and ING Group was selected in a tender for the 15-year leasing of 4 electric multiple units for the Rapid Urban Railway (Warsaw) in Warsaw.

 The first unit was delivered on 5 April 2010 and began operating on the S2 line on April 9.
 The second 19WE was delivered on April 26 and started operating on the S2 line on April 29.
 The third unit began service on the S2 line on May 18.
 The fourth and final unit entered service on June 11.
 On 11 December 2011, all four units were reassigned to the S1 line.

 On 23 May 2012, between the Warszawa Zoo railway station and the Warszawa Praga railway station, train number 303 collided with an Elf train of Masovian Railways (EN76-012).
 As a result of the accident, a passenger on the 19WE and a passenger on the Elf were injured.
 The 19WE unit returned from repair on June 8.